Dave Bolland: Chicago Blackhawks (2006–2013)

 On June 29, 2009, Bolland signed a five-year extension worth $3.3 million annually.
 On November 10, Bolland underwent surgery to repair a herniated disk in his back, taking him out of the Blackhawks line-up for the next 41 games.
 He would finish with six goals and 10 assists for 16 points in 39 contests for the 2009–10 season as the Blackhawks as a team finished second in the West.
-On June 9, 2010, Bolland became a Stanley Cup champion when the Blackhawks defeated the Philadelphia Flyers in game six of the 2010 Stanley Cup Finals and won the Stanley Cup, ending their 49-year drought.
+On June 9, 2010, Bolland became a Stanley Cup champion when the Blackhawks defeated the Philadelphia Flyers in game six of the 2010 Stanley Cup Final and won the Stanley Cup, ending their 49-year drought.
 Bolland finished the 2010 playoffs with eight goals and assists for 16 points in all 22 games.

 On October 29, 2010, Bolland suffered a rib injury in a 7–4 loss to the Edmonton Oilers, resulting in him missing the next four games.
 On March 9, 2011, in a 4–3 shootout loss against the Tampa Bay Lightning, Bolland was on the receiving end of an elbow to the back of the head from Lightning' forward Pavel Kubina, resulting in a season-ending concussion for Bolland and a three-game suspension for Kubina.
 After missing the last 14 games of the 2010–11 season and the first three games of the opening round of the 2011 playoffs due to this injury, Bolland would return for game four of the series on April 19 against the Presidents' Trophy-winning Vancouver Canucks, where he would record a goal and three assists on goals Duncan Keith, Bryan Bickell and Michael Frolík, respectively, for his first career four-point game as the Blackhawks would defeat the Canucks 7–2 to prevent the Blackhawks from getting swept out of the playoffs.
 Two days later, the Blackhawks would also overwhelm the Canucks in game five by recording a 5–0 shutout win to extend the series to a sixth game.
 In the sixth game of the series three days later, Bolland would record a two-point night with a goal and an assist on a Bryan Bickell goal as the Blackhawks would defeat the Canucks in overtime 4–3 to force a seventh game.
 The defending Stanley Cup champion and eighth-seeded Blackhawks would become the seventh team in league history to force a game seven after initially having a 3–0 series deficit.
 In the deciding seventh game two days later, the Blackhawks quest to defend their title would end as they would be defeated by the Canucks in overtime with Canucks' forward Alexandre Burrows scoring the game and series winner.
 Bolland ended the playoffs and the series with two goals and four assists for six points in the final four games.